docker/docs/evaluation-install.md

 subcommand.
 In a UCP production installation, you'd do this step for each node you want to add.

-1. If you don't already have open, open a terminal on your computer.
+1. If you don't already have one, open a terminal on your computer.

 2. Connect the terminal environment to the `node2` you provisioned earlier.